philliplam8/spotify2line/README.md

     ```console
     npm install @line/bot-sdk express cors cookie-parser request fs dotenv cloudinary
     ```
-3. Follow steps 1-4 in the [Usage](#Usage) section below to setup the Spotify/Line APIs
+3. Follow steps in the [Usage](#Usage) section below to host and use the spotify2line app

 ### Usage
 This project will use the following APIs and free services to run and host the spotify2line application